gugarosa/python_api_boilerplate/README.md

 ---

-## Getting started: 60 seconds with Noter
+## Getting started: 60 seconds with Python-API Boilerplate

 First of all.
 Code is all commented.
 Yes, they are commented.
 Just browse to any file, chose your subpackage, and follow it.
 We have high-level code for most tasks we could think of.

 Alternatively, if you wish to learn even more, please take a minute:

-Noter's API is based on the following structure, and you should pay attention to its tree:
+Python-API Boilerplate's is based on the following structure, and you should pay attention to its tree:

 ```
-- noter-api
+- python-api
     - decorators
         - auth
     - handlers